10 Best Practices for Hiring the Right Employees

 • Constructive feedback

-Failing to communicate promptly with potential hires can diminish your company's image and risk losing out on talented candidates who may move on to other opportunities.
+Failing to communicate promptly with potential hires can diminish your company's image and you'll risk losing out on talented candidates who may move on to other opportunities.
+If you find it difficult to maintain follow-up systems as your team grows, a freelance recruiter or HR virtual assistant can help manage candidate communications and build templates that keep things consistent and professional.

 The importance of hiring the right employees